hydra3333/Pi4CC/README.md

    ./setup_0.sh
    ```
    - answer any prompts, eg
-     * `This server_name` it's best to enter the hostname of the Pi therehere
-     * `This server_name` it's best to enter the hostname of the Pi therehere
-     * `This server_name` it's best to enter the hostname of the Pi therehere
+     * `This server_name` it's best to enter the hostname of the Pi here (I use Pi4CC), it will be used as the Apache2 website name
+     * `This server_alias (will become a Virtual Folder within the website)` recommend leave it as `mp4library`
+	 ... it will be used as the top-level folder name on your external USB3 hard drive, so put your media files there
+     * `Designate the mount point for the USB3 external hard drive`
      * `This server_name` it's best to enter the hostname of the Pi therehere